Penny Stock Fraud Attorney

 What Are Penny Stocks?

-The Securities and Exchange Commission (SEC) defines penny stocks as securities issued by small companies that trade at less than $5 per share.
-These securities typically come from companies with market capitalizations below $100 million and trade on over-the-counter (OTC) markets rather than major exchanges like the NYSE or NASDAQ.
+The Securities and Exchange Commission (SEC) generally describes penny stocks as securities issued by small companies that trade at less than $5 per share.
+The formal SEC definition is more technical and includes exclusions for certain exchange-listed securities and issuers that meet specified financial thresholds.
+These securities typically come from smaller issuers and trade on over-the-counter (OTC) markets rather than major exchanges like the New York Stock Exchange (NYSE) or Nasdaq.

 Unlike publicly traded companies on major exchanges, penny stock issuers face minimal disclosure requirements.
 This lack of transparency creates an information vacuum that fraudsters readily exploit.
 Investors often cannot access reliable financial statements, audited reports, or other documentation that would reveal a company’s true condition.